2024-learn/dns-deep-dive/README.md

       - It can be used for bootstrapping the most important hosts on the local network to ensure that names are resolved when DNS is not running, e.g. in the event of a system boots up.
       - It can be used as a fallback last resort method for resolving critical domains in case DNS stops working altogether
     - __Best Practices__
-      - Do not create unncessary entries in the hosts file
+      - Do not create unnecessary entries in the hosts file
       - Remember you can associate a single IP address with multiple aliases on a single line
       - Keep the content organized by dividing the mappings into categories based on their purpose and by adding comments where appropriate
       - Use version control
-      - Enforce access control so that unauthorized users cannot modify the hosts file. by default, all users with admin priviledges can perform changes
+      - Enforce access control so that unauthorized users cannot modify the hosts file. by default, all users with admin privileges can perform changes
       - Always copy the hosts file before making any changes.
       - Comment out undesired mappings to disable them instead of deleting them outright, it saves time if you wish to reapply them in the future
       - Implement a mechanism to ensure name uniqueness which can be achieved with a custom script